A Grand Canyon Semester

 The curriculum weaves together a cross section of environmental studies topics with history and policy to formulate a multi-faceted knowledge of Grand Canyon issues.
 Students meet top authors, scientists and researchers while traveling extensively in the field.
 In fact, leadership skills and wilderness expeditions (both land- and river-based) are an explicit part of the curriculum.
 The GCS will help cultivate the next generation of leaders in our land management agencies and conservation organizations - leaders with a holistic understanding of the complex challenges facing public lands today.
 The overall delivery mode emphasizes student-centered experiential learning; whenever we are traveling in the backcountry, whether it’s hiking the trails or rafting the rivers, students are engaged with all the preparations and technical skills of an expedition as well as the academics, service projects, field research, and conservation leadership.
 A central piece of the Grand Canyon Semester is a science-based resource stewardship project focused on some aspect of the river corridor.
 Applicants should be in good health and comfortable with hiking and rafting in remote locations.

-Students receive 12 semester credits from Prescott College that can be transferred back to their home institution.
-These 12 credits consist of three distinct four-credit courses taught concurrently; one course helps students acquire the fundamental skills of wilderness expeditioning & leadership, backpacking & & whitewater rafting; the second course explores landscape ecology with a focus on the interconnected landscapes of the Grand Canyon Ecoregion (bio-geographic, socio-cultural and politico-economic); the third course examines public lands issues and management challenges in the Grand Canyon Ecoregion, cultivates skills and knowledge in conservation leadership, and includes student-directed research related to a resource stewardship project in Grand Canyon National Park.
+Students receive 16 semester credits from Prescott College that can be transferred back to their home institution.
+These 16 credits consist of four distinct four-credit courses taught concurrently; one course helps students acquire the fundamental skills of wilderness expeditioning & leadership, backpacking & whitewater rafting; the second course explores landscape ecology with a focus on the interconnected landscapes of the Grand Canyon Ecoregion (bio-geographic, socio-cultural and politico-economic); the third course engages students with Grand Canyon’s dynamic cultural history and contested geographies that involve a rich diversity of Indigenous and European cultures past and present; the fourth course examines public lands issues and management challenges in the Grand Canyon Ecoregion, cultivates skills and knowledge in conservation leadership, and includes student-directed research related to a resource stewardship project in Grand Canyon National Park.
 Students enrolled in the GCS also have the opportunity to pursue an academic certification in River Studies and Leadership, a program sponsored by the River Management Society.
 More information on this certification program is available at River Studies & Leadership Certificate

 Requirements & Application Process